DEFRA/water-abstraction-team/queries/lics_with_chg_vers_after_20220401.md

   WHERE bb.to_financial_year_ending = 2023 AND bb.status = 'sent' AND bb.batch_type = 'annual'
   GROUP BY bil.licence_id, bb.bill_run_number, bb.batch_type, bb.to_financial_year_ending, bb.status
 ) bill_runs ON bill_runs.licence_id = l.licence_id
+-- Some licences have special agreements linked to them. `financial_agreement_types` is the lookup table -- and `licence_agreements` is the join table.
+A licence can have multiple agreements but the request was -- to see them in listed as a single value.
+So, we use the PostgreSQL STRING_AGG() function to concatenate -- the codes from multiple licence_agreements rows into one result.
+-- Note: Some licences return what appears to be duplicates, for example AN/031/0014/056 will return 'S127|S127'.
+-- This is because there will be 2 `licence_agreements` rows for the same licence and agreement type.
+Neither -- will have an end date, but one will have superceded the other based on start_date.
+This is easy enough to -- handle with code in the UI.
+But resolving it would add unnecessary complexity in SQL to what is intended to --  be an ad-hoc query.
+LEFT JOIN (
+  SELECT
+    la.licence_ref,
+    STRING_AGG(fat.financial_agreement_code, '|') AS agreement_codes
+  FROM water.licence_agreements la
+  INNER JOIN water.financial_agreement_types fat ON fat.financial_agreement_type_id = la.financial_agreement_type_id
+  WHERE (la.end_date IS NULL) OR la.end_date >= NOW()
+  GROUP BY la.licence_ref
+) agreements ON agreements.licence_ref = l.licence_ref
 -- A licence will have multiple charge versions.
 As changes are made a new charge version is created.
 However -- experience has shown us that the `status` field in the table cannot be trusted so we cannot just grab -- the one with a status of 'current'.
 So, we are left with grabbing whichever has the latest version number